StellarWarp/Fast-Fourier-Transform-And-Convolution-On-Unity/README.md

 ## Convolution Benchmark

-The performance testing of FFT was conducted using the Unity Profiler, recording GPU Profiler timings.
+The performance testing of Convolution was conducted using the Unity Profiler, recording GPU Profiler timings.

-The testing process involved executing 20 convolution per frame,  and calculating the average time for FFT + IFFT.
+The testing process involved executing 20 convolution per frame,  calculating the average time for per-convolution.
+Kernel FFT is not included.

 Read/Write Texture format `ARGBHalf`.